martyn82/handbook/docs/_pages/tactics/maintainability/input-output/record-playback.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-inputoutput
 top: tactics
+excerpt: Record/playback refers to both capturing information crossing an interface and using it as input into the test harness.
 ---

 Record/playback refers to both capturing information crossing an interface and using it as input into the test harness.
 The information crossing an interface